1 of 20

 8. Click the Save button.

 Done.
-Now you’ll have to wait for the edge application to propagate through Azion’s edge nodes.
+Now you’ll have to wait a few minutes for the edge application to propagate through Azion’s edge nodes.